W0LFMAN/midmare/README.md

       /* Sending to another path */
       ctx.send('/some/other/path');

-      if(youWantToSaveYourDataStore && doNotWantUseMiddlewaresAgain) {
-        ctx.send('/some/another/path', 'SomeAnotherPathData', ctx);
       /*
-            That's gives you way to use stored in `ctx` data at next iteration and remember that middleware(not routes) will not iterate before `/some/another/path`
+        DO NOT USE `app.send` inside of route/middleware !!!!

-            Be careful to use multiple sending in one route, that can overload your app.
+        Be careful to use multiple sending in one route/ middleware, that can overload your app.
         And be careful with cyclic sending.
 App have protection from it.
       */
-      }

       if(youWantUseYourHelper) {
         ctx.someHelperName('yourArg1', 'yourArg2');
       }
-    });
+    })
+    // Adding router to chain
+    .use(someRouter.routes());

 app.init(); // or `app.listen()` if you will use option `withListen`;